mateineaga/Tremend-DevOps-Internship-Task/Task_2_Docker_pipeline/README.md

 ## Personal bonus

 I completed an additional exercise.
 I deployed the Docker image created within the pipeline to a Kubernetes cluster hosted on Minikube.
 The application is hosted in a deployment consisting of a single replica, which is attached to a NodePort service to make it accessible from outside the local cluster.
+The file used to deploy this configuration is "k8s-node-app.yaml"

 ![Local testing on minikube cluster](results/k8s.png)